dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

-LEt's have a look at the [API object](https://gateway-api.sigs.k8s.io/reference/spec/#gatewayclass) to find what we could do to further configure a gateway class.
+Let's have a look at the [API object](https://gateway-api.sigs.k8s.io/reference/spec/#gatewayclass) to find what we could do to further configure a gateway class.

 The main section are as below